 GPS sensors are almost always found exclusively on smart watches, but there are a few fitness bands that contain them as well.
 Choosing a device with a GPS tracker will allow you to map out your exercise route over a large distance and you will be able to much more accurately track your pace and distance traveled during the day.

 GPS tracking is an ideal feature if you are a person who does a lot of exercise outdoors.
 Bikers and trail runners will want to pay special attention to devices that have this function.

-Many fitness trackers will have additional features such as a onboard clock, silent wick alarms, anti-idle alarms, automatic sleep detection, and even the ability to automatically recognize and log whatever the exercise you’re doing.
+Many fitness trackers will have additional features such as a onboard clock, silent wick alarms, anti-idle alarms, female focused features, automatic sleep detection, and even the ability to automatically recognize and log whatever the exercise you’re doing.

 Smart watches, in particular, will post a myriad of different tracking features and connectivity options.
 Most commonly, you will be able to receive and send text messages with a parent smart phone, control your music from your smart watch, and log advance metrics like SWOLF score or ground contact time.
 Many smart watches will also allow you to input custom sports like wake boarding or kayaking to better keep track of your exercise metrics.

 Read on to see a quick fitness tracker comparison.
 And our top picks from each category.

 Top 10 Best Standard Activity Trackers